 6. Aluminium foil

-Aluminium foil is responded pretty well by tarnished jewelry, especially silver jewelry.
-For this home remedy, you need to take a tray and cover it with aluminium foil.
+Aluminum foil is responded pretty well by tarnished jewelry, especially silver jewelry.
+For this home remedy, you need to take a tray and cover it with aluminum foil.
 Put all your tarnished and dirty jewelry on top of the foil.
 Mildly coat each of the jewelry pieces with some baking soda.
 Sprinkle the baking soda on top of these jewelry pieces.
 Next, pour a few cups of water on a vessel and boil the water.
 Once boiled, pour the hot water very gently on top of the jewelry coated earlier with baking soda.

-The reason why the aluminium foil is used is because it takes off the tarnish from the jewelry.
+The reason why aluminum foil is used is because it takes off the tarnish from the jewelry.
 It just picks the dirt off of it.
 The best way to carry out this remedy is to repeat the process on both the sides individually.
 First, pour the water on one side, let it soak and then turn the jewelry on the other side and repeat the same process.
 This will help in getting all the dirt off the product, leaving it pristine clean.

 A process named ion exchange is made use of in this home remedy.
 This process is sometimes also used to clean any kind of silverware.
 Once you are done repeating the process on both sides of the jewelry, take the pieces out and gently rinse them with lukewarm water.
 Dry them off with a soft cloth later.